Skip to content

 The 1903-1934 chapter of the Coca-Cola logo design is an inspiring example of how minimalism and precision can work in unison to create a timeless masterpiece.
 Whether revising an existing logo or creating a new one, this period in Coca-Cola's visual history underscores the enduring principles that guide effective, elegant design, making it a rich source of inspiration for graphic designers at all levels.

-Image Courtesy: Coca-Cola
+Image Courtesy of Coca-Cola

 1934 – 1941